TafadzwaMangena/fit-lifestyle/README.md

    - From the source section drop-down menu, select the Master Branch
    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found [here](https://tafadzwamangena.github.io/fit-lifestyle/)

 ## Credits
 ### Code
    - This project was ceated using a full template provided by Code Institute.
    - The README.md file was inspired by Code Institute with some changes.
    - MDN Web Docs, was used to test and validate the code.
+   - The meal prep page was inspired by Kevin Powell's Youtube channel.

 ### Content
    - Text
    - Text

 ### Media
-   - All images were downloaded from pixels.com
+   - All images were downloaded from pexels.com
-   - Text
+   - All images were converted to webp format using Gimp.

 ### Acknowledgements
    - My Mentor has been a geat help giving insightful feedback